Decentralized Procedure (DCP)

 • Compilation and submissions of variations and renewals to MAA.

-• Track of renewal submissions for MAA in the EU.
+• Track renewal submissions for MAA in the EU.

 • Follow-up with Regulatory agencies for MAA approval.